riceissa/issarice.com/wiki/long-run Anki review load.md

 The actual number of cards due on day $D$ is $c(k+1)$, so finally we obtain $$c\log_a((a-1)D + a)$$ for the number of cards due.

 For some reason, prior to going through the math above, I had the mistaken impression that because of spaced repetition's exponential spacing rule, no matter how long I kept using Anki I'd have roughly the same amount of reviews each day.
 But you can see this is wrong: the review load is logarithmic in the number of days, so the review load grows without bound!
+This means that (in [asymptotic terms](https://en.wikipedia.org/wiki/Big_O_notation)) a spaced repetition practitioner will at first have quite an easy time keeping up on cards, but if they keep adding roughly the same amount of cards on average every day, then over time their daily practice will become more and more (unboundedly!) onerous.

 So in the limit of indefinite lifespan, we have a few possibilities: